amamaenko/defl/README.md

 ## No error in the name of the util

 "Foto" /ˈfōdō/ - is how "Photo" is pronounced anyways.
-Perhaps it's not a word but the short name for the utility just sounds very nice this way.
+Perhaps it's not a word but the short name for the utility just looks nice this way.